zsb8/Python_Spark_Mllib_DecisionTree/README.md

-This is a sample code.
 Data is pubic.
 # Python_Spark_DecisionTree
-use DecisionTree and BinaryClassificationMetrics to find evergreen.
+Use DecisionTree and BinaryClassificationMetrics to find evergreen webside.

 Running environment is Spark + Hadoop + PySpark
 Used the algorithm is DecisionTree.